hellosunking/Msuite/README.md

                    If -U is used, then -2 will be ignored

-                   If you have multiple files for your sample, please use ',' to separate them
+                   If you have multiple files for your sample, please use ',' to separate them Currently, the maximum number of reads that Msuite could handle is 4,294,967,295.

   -x index         Specify the genome index
                    Please refer to README file on how to build index for Msuite